null-machine/limbus-company-roll-analyzer/index.md

 \+ Inflicts bleed count, making the status effect more impactful

 \- Damage contributed by bleed is substandard compared to just using skills with bigger numbers
-\- Doubling down on more bleed invokes a greater opportunity cost (but this applies to status teams in general)
-\- Bleed relies on the target to attack, making it miserable when targeting a broken part or staggered enemy
+\- Bleed relies on the target to attack, making it miserable when targeting a broken part or staggered enemy, or at least less controllable compared to other statuses
 \- Other parts of her kit apply on the same turn and are relatively unimpactful

 ---